rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### Bonus-LAB: A quick look at [TAS (Tanzu Application Service)](https://cloud.vmware.com/tanzu-application-service)

-- Tanzu Application Service for K8s is a Platform as a Service solution that takes advantage of the power afforded by Kubernetes, while keeping to the simplicity of a `cf push`.
+- Tanzu Application Service for K8s is a Platform as a Service that takes advantage of the power afforded by Kubernetes' orchestration of contaimers, while keeping to the simplicity of a `cf push`.
+- TAS is loved by developers because there are no IP addresses, no complex YAML files, no need to understand load balancing, routing, SSL certificates, or specifics of any given Public IaaS.
-- No IP addresses, no complex YAML files, TAS effectively simplifies and streamlines developer tasks, enabling productivity, while enforcing security best practices and development techniques that deliver significant gains in speed to market.
+- TAS effectively simplifies and streamlines developer tasks, enabling productivity, while enforcing security best practices and development techniques that deliver significant gains in speed to market.

 ![](./images/ezgif-7-05118e39b3ee.gif)